robmoffat/k9/docs/sprints/plan.md

 [Sprint Notes](sprint_004.md)

+### Setting Up Travis + AWS

+- Continuous build of master, (releasing to Amazon automatically? )
+- Turn off Linode?
+- Sort out DNS
+- Scaling ?
+- mail gateway

+### D3 To Load XML

+- We should be able to render the XML returned by passing it through a simple d3 component which turns it into SVG.
+- Every item from the object model will be a group, which will potentially have some svg elements associated with it.
+- Using D3 to display on the screen.
+- This should be a simple drop-in replacement to Raphael, and clear out this tech debt.
+- Tests should look like "here's some rendering information, handle it".

 ### Visualisation Engine refactoring

 - some new entities:  rendered data entity.  diagram xml entity.   (should we have a single entity for hashed content?
 Might be a good idea)